Overview

 AIX:

-./vlink_installer_AIX_power_4.2.3.23_Release.bsx uninstall
+| ./vlink_installer_AIX_power_4.2.3.23_Release.bsx uninstall |

-Option 2 - Manual removal
+Option 2 - Manual Removal

-- Stop all running processes
+- Stop all running processes:

-- ps aux | grep connector64
+| ps aux | grep connector64 |

-- Stop and disable the “vAgent” processes
+- Stop and disable the "vAgent" processes:

-- ps aux | <process name>
+| ps aux | |

-- Delete the “Intigua” folder a. rm –rf /usr/local/intigua
+- Delete the "Intigua" folder:

-Check running processes using (Process should not exist)
+Check running processes using (Process should not exist):

-ps aux | grep connector64
+| ps aux | grep connector64 |

-ls /usr/local/intigua
+| ls /usr/local/intigua |

-If both process and folder of the Connector does not exist - Connector is not installed on the endpoint
+| Important: If both the process and folder of the Connector do not exist, the Connector is not installed on the endpoint. |

 Comments